Using experiences as a clinician, an academician, and a researcher to challenge students’ worldview and their approach to healthcare

 When not at work, Cathryn is kept busy by her husband, and twins (born in late 2016).
 She enjoys running, swimming, reading, trying new cuisines, and is a regular attendee of Cougar Football, Basketball, and Volleyball games (Go Cougs!).
 She loves living on the Palouse and her favorite time of year is the start of the Fall semester.
 Having the all the students back makes Pullman and the WSU campus feel alive.

-Specializes in assisting students who are studying to become pharmacists & physician assistants.
+Specializes in assisting students who are studying to become nurses & pharmacists.

 Marian McDonnell Horton’s original 31-year career was in college and university admissions.
 In that capacity, she enjoyed working for 7 years at Gonzaga University (and since that’s her alma mater, Marian will always be a Zag!), 10 years at University of Idaho, 4 years at WSU Spokane, and 10 years at the WSU College of Pharmacy (COP).
 After the COP decided to move to the Spokane campus, Marian preferred to stay on the Palouse, and began advising undergraduate pre-pharmacy students who wish to apply to ANY school of pharmacy.